sethsec/celerystalk/README.md

     ```

 1. **Cancel/Pause/Resume Tasks:** Cancel/Pause/Resume any task(s) that are currently running or in the queue.

+    * *Canceling a running task* will send a kill -TERM.
+    * *Canceling a queued task* will make celery ignore it (uses celery's revoke).
+    * *Canceling all tasks* will kill running tasks and revoke all queued tasks.
+    * *Pausing a single task* uses kill -STOP to suspend the process.
+    * *Pausing all tasks* is a little wonky and you mind need to run it a few times.
+It is possible a job completed before it was able to be paused, which means you will have a worker that is still accepting new jobs.
+    * *Resuming tasks* send kill -CONT which allows the process to start up again where it left off.
     ```
     Cancel/Pause/Resume Tasks:  celerystalk <verb> 5,6,10-20          #Cancel/Pause/Resume tasks 5, 6, and 10-20
                                 celerystalk <verb> all                #Cancel/Pause/Resume all tasks from default workspaces celerystalk <verb> all -w test        #Cancel/Pause/Resume all tasks in the test workspace
     ```
-1. **Run Report:** Run a report which combines all of the tool output into an html file and a txt file (Run this as often as you like)
+1. **Run Report:** Run a report which combines all of the tool output into an html file and a txt file.
+Run this as often as you like.
+Each time you run the report it overwrites the previous report.
     ```
     Create Report:              celerystalk report /pentest           #Create a report for all scanneed hosts in /pentest celerystalk report /pentest/10.0.0.1  #Create a report for a single host